frame-consulting/DiffFusionServer.jl/docs/src/index.md

 docker pull sschlenkrich/diff-fusion-server:latest
 ```

-### Start Docker Container

-Once the image is available, a container can be started via
+A container can be started from the pulled image via

-    docker run --rm -it -p 2024:2024 diff-fusion-server:latest --port 2024
+    docker run --rm -it -p 2024:2024 sschlenkrich/diff-fusion-server:latest --port 2024

 The server is listening on port 2024.
 If you can access the [info page](http://localhost:2024/api/v1/info) via browser then everything is set up.